University Lectures Launches 18th Season with Authors George Saunders and Margaret Atwood, Artist Robert Shetterly

 In addition, as previously announced, the University Lectures welcomes in January—in collaboration with the 34th annual Dr. Martin Luther King Jr. Celebration—comedian/author Trevor Noah.
 “The Daily Show” host will talk about his acclaimed memoir (“Born a Crime: Stories of a South African Childhood”), reflect on the life and legacy of Dr. King, and discuss the global impact of the civil rights movement.

-The University Lectures was created through, and is supported by, the generosity of alumnus Robert B. Menschel ’51.
+Now in its 18th season, the University Lectures was created through, and is supported by, the generosity of alumnus Robert B. Menschel ’51.
 The cross-disciplinary series brings to Syracuse University notable guest speakers of exceptional accomplishment who share their diverse global experiences and perspectives.

 American Sign Language (ASL) interpretation and Communication Access Realtime Translation (CART) are available at each lecture.
 Media sponsor for the University Lectures is WAER.